-The glow of pillar candles adds warmth and romance to any setting, especially at this time of year.
+The glow of pillar candles adds warmth and romance to any setting.
 Give pillars your own style with this simple decorating technique.
 The flickering candle flames on the painted, carved pillars create a beautiful play of light and color, accentuating your design.
 Arrange the candles in groups on a mantelpiece or table, or give them as holiday gifts.

 Time: 15 minutes per candle